7 Types of Goals: The Ultimate Guide to Goal Categories

 Stop using credit cards is a short term goal you then likely want to renew each and every year.
 Paying off your credit cards within a year is something that may take a lot of sacrifice, but unless your debt is crazy, should hopefully be achievable using a series of stepping stone goals.
 (For more on this, check out the 17 money-saving apps we have profiled on this page.)

 These are transactional goals.
 Think of these as action steps that allow you to reach bigger goals.
 For instance.
 They are the bricks that build the short term goals the build you long-term and lifetime goals.

 This is not an article on finance, so I will not go into details on these options.
+(If you would like to learn more about this, then check out the article on 26 better money habits.)
 Suffice to say that stepping stone goals above will help most people to reduce their debt drastically, if they are willing to put in the sacrifice and hard work.

 Yes, there is a danger in setting too few goals.
 Let’s look at Jack.